 Overview

-India's startup ecosystem has undergone a transformation of historic proportions since 2016 — from fewer than 500 recognised startups at inception to over 2 lakh DPIIT-recognised startups by 2025, making India the third-largest startup ecosystem in the world after the United States and China.
+India's startup ecosystem has undergone a transformation of historic proportions since 2016 — from fewer than 500 recognised startups at inception to 2.23 lakh (2,23,000+) DPIIT-recognised startups as of March 31, 2026, generating over 23.36 lakh direct jobs (DPIIT, April 2026), making India the third-largest startup ecosystem in the world after the United States and China.
 Startups now contribute significantly to employment, exports (especially in digital services and SaaS), innovation, and economic dynamism.
 The government's Startup India initiative, launched on January 16, 2016, created the foundational policy architecture.
 For UPSC GS3, this topic is tested under Science & Technology, Economy, and Government Programmes and Schemes — questions range from specific scheme details to analytical essays on India's innovation ecosystem.

 What Is a Startup? — DPIIT Definition